 Cloudera Director's default configuration for database encryption encrypts new data stored in the Cloudera Director database.
 This default configuration uses triple DES encryption, with a default key, to protect data.
 In a new installation of Cloudera Director, all data needing protection will be encrypted under the default encryption scheme.
-In an installation that was previously not configured for encryption, including older releases of Cloudera Director, new data needing protection will be encrypted, but old data needing protection will remain unencrypted until it is updated in the database over time.
+In an installation that was previously not configured for encryption, including older releases of Cloudera Director, new data needing protection will be encrypted until it is updated in the database over time.